firebolt-db/godocs/docs/sql_reference/geography-data-type.md

 ### Normalization

 For all input formats, Firebolt applies normalization steps to the input.
 These steps ensure that Firebolt can perform operations efficiently and correctly.
+- Longitudes are wrapped to be in the range [-180, 180].
+Note that latitudes outside of the range [-90, 90] are rejected.
 - All shapes that overlap a Polygon will be removed.
 This means that Polygons may be merged if they overlap and LineStrings may be cut to only include the parts outside of any Polygons.

 <div style="display: flex; justify-content: flex-start;">